Hereditary neuropathy with pressure palsies (HNPP) is an inherited condition that causes numbness, tingling and muscle weakness in the limbs.

 It affects the peripheral nerves, which connect your brain and spinal cord to your muscles and cells that detect touch, pain and temperature.

 HNPP can affect anyone.
 Symptoms usually start in your teenage years or 20s to 30s, although they can develop in childhood or later in life.

 Symptoms of HNPP

 HNPP most commonly affects your legs, feet, elbows, wrists or hands.

 Symptoms can include:

 - loss of sensation in the hand (similar to carpal tunnel syndrome)

 - muscle weakness, making it difficult to lift the front part of the foot (foot drop) or the wrist (wrist drop)

 Symptoms vary in severity, and an episode can last from several minutes to months.

-HNPP isn't life threatening and most people have mild symptoms.
-Many people fully recover after an episode and don't have further symptoms.
+HNPP is not life threatening and most people have mild symptoms.
+Many people fully recover after an episode and do not have further symptoms.